Anthony Daniels: 1978–1983: Sequels, television and commercials

 Daniels starred in 1980's The Empire Strikes Back, the second theatrically released film in the series.
-It was the highest grossing film of the year and is regarded as the best film in the series even following a reassessment.
+It was the highest grossing film of the year and is regarded as the best film in the series even following numerous re-releases and a reassessment.
+It is also considered by the audience to be the most significant chapter in the Skywalker saga.
 His costume was less uncomfortable and this time it consisted of 11 parts instead of 20.
 The assistant art director Fred Hole and his team made the costume more flexible allowing more freedom of movement.
-Initially, Daniels was hesitant about reprising his role however, he eventually agreed to return for a higher salary.
+Initially, Daniels was hesitant about reprising his role however, he eventually agreed to return for a higher salary and "had grown fond of" his character.
+The confinements of the cockpit of the Millennium Falcon made filming difficult for Daniels, Ford, Fisher and Mayhew.
 He said that C-3PO is "not a hero, but he does have functions that are spoken of and which the movie should use."
 Daniels also said that he 'felt [his character] had humanity.'
+New members of the cast included Billy Dee Williams and Daniels described him as a "seasoned and charismatic actor".

-His involvement in the film was acknowledged when his name was included on the poster.
-Daniels was included in the publicity events in Los Angeles however, his illness forced him to miss the premiere screening in Washington.
-A week later, he returned to London.
-In the same year, Daniels wrote a Star Wars themed anti-smoking public service announcement; the PSA featured C-3PO and R2-D2 warning children about the negative effects of smoking.
+Daniels' involvement in the film was acknowledged when his name was included on the poster.
+He was included in the publicity events in Los Angeles however, his illness forced him to miss the premiere screening at the Kennedy Center, Washington on 17 May 1980.
+A week later, Daniels returned to London.
+In the same year, he wrote a Star Wars themed anti-smoking public service announcement; the PSA featured C-3PO and R2-D2 warning children about the negative effects of smoking.
+Daniels also appeared in a Star Wars Underoos commercial and television movie documentary, The Making of 'The Empire Strikes Back.
+Some footage from the documentary and an audio commentary from Daniels was included in the 2020 featurette, Celebrating 40 Years of Empire: Behind the Scenes.